eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

 };
 ```

-A good amount of the contents for our custom action are shared with a generator action function.
-This isn't surprising, given that we still need to set up the basic services for the LSP, and we still need to be able to extract the AST.
+A good amount of the contents for our custom action are shared with the `generateAction` function.
+This isn't surprising, given that we still need to set up our language's services, and we still need to be able to extract the AST.

 ## Building and Running the CLI

-Now that we have our new action in place, we'll want to build a the CLI, and verify that it works for a program written in our language.
+Now that we have our new action in place, we'll want to build and verify the CLI works for a program written in our language.

-If you've been following along from the hello world example produced by the yeoman generator, then you'll have some errors that we'll need to correct.
+If you've been following along from the hello world example produced by the yeoman generator, then you'll have some errors at this point that need to be corrected as follows.

-If you have errors with regards to any imports of `HelloWorld...`, this is likely related to your `grammar NAME` in your langium file being something different.
+If you have errors with regards to any imports of `HelloWorld...`, this is likely related to your `grammar NAME` in your langium file being something different than the original `HelloWorld`.
 The name of these imports will change based on your grammar file's name after `npm run langium:generate`, so in each case you should be able to change each import to `MyLanguage...` to resolve the issue.

 You may also have build errors related to the generator logic, especially if it was written for the hello-world semantic model.
-For now, we can comment out the generator function's contents in **src/cli/generator.ts**, return an empty string, and comment/remove the imports to make TS happy.
+For now, we can comment out the generator function's contents in **src/cli/generator.ts**, return an empty string, and comment/remove the imports to make Typescript happy.
 In the next guide, we'll come back to it and implement an initial version of a generator for our language.

+If you have any other errors while building, double check that the exported & imported names match up.
+More often than note there's a small discrepancy here, especially when you use a different langauge name than the default.

 At this point, you should be able to run the following with no errors from the project root.